Anjdroid/web-crawler-ieps/README.md

 	* robots.txt (user-agent, allow, disallow, crawl-delay)
 	* sitemap -> if it exsits, add all urls to frontier

-* Datastore: To store the data and additional metadata used by the crawler. (postgresql)
+* Datastore: To store the data and additional metadata used by the crawler. (postgresql) (A)
 	* create schema using prepared script
 	************************************
 	Table site contains web site specific data.
 Each site can contain multiple web pages -